rust-lang/book/src/ch04-02-ownership.md

 `TcpConnection`?
 Opening and closing a network connection is very similar to allocating and freeing memory.
-The solution that we could use there is to allow the programmer to hook into the assignment, similar to `drop()`, and write code fix things up.
+The solution that we could use there is to allow the programmer to hook into the assignment, similar to `drop()`, and write code to fix things up.
 That would work, but now, an `=` can run arbitrary code.
 That’s also not good, and it doesn’t solve our efficiency concerns either.

 Let’s take a step back: the root of the problem is that `s1` and `s2` both